j-chiesa/dataexpert-analytics-engineering-bootcamp/labs/lab_apache_iceberg_day_1.md

 | partitioned   | 12,869       | 619,376            |

 - Unpartitioned is 60% smaller → better compression.
 - **Why?** → Run-Length Encoding (RLE) is more effective on non-partitioned columnar files.
-If we sort the data we can get even more compression.
+If we sort the data we can get even more compression (but is a expensive operation).

 ### 🤔 Conclusion